 L-theanine is an amino acid that is commonly found in tea leaves and some mushrooms.
 It promotes relaxation, assists in falling asleep and improves sleep quality.
 L-theanine works by increasing the levels of GABA, dopamine, and serotonin while also lowering chemicals that are linked with stress.
 Since tea contains caffeine the best way to get L-theanine for sleep is in supplement form.
 Black tea has lower caffeine than green tea if you can tolerate it.

-- COCONUT OIL: Formulated with Virgin Organic Coconut Oil
+- Formulated with Virgin Organic Coconut Oil

 You recognize tryptophan as the reason that Thanksgiving turkey makes you tired.
 Tryptophan is an amino acid that increases serotonin and melatonin, both of which are known to improve sleep.
 Tryptophan supplements are commonly used to counter insomnia and also to help with mild depression and anxiety.
 Besides turkey dairy, eggs, nuts, fish, and beans are all really good sources of tryptophan.